-While some of these issues can get better with some socializing and time with friends and loved ones, mental health problems should always get professional help.
+While some of these issues can get better with some socializing and time with friends and loved ones, professional help is imperative when it comes to dealing with mental health problems.

-Despite what you might have heard, public mental healthcare can be beneficial to some expat groups.
+In addition, government-funded public hospitals are where you can find affordable mental health support in China.
 Expats who can speak Chinese and are simply looking to renew their prescription drugs will find it easy to do so in a public hospital.
-In addition, government-funded public hospitals are where you can find the most affordable mental health support in China.

-It’s recommended to go to the largest public hospital in your town or city since they will have better doctors and medical staff than smaller clinics.
+It’s recommended to go to a large public hospital in your town or city since they will have more doctors and medical staff than smaller clinics.
 Hospital pharmacies in China are typically well-stocked with imported medications and drugs, though they might cost a bit more than back home.

 If you’re living in a first or second-tier city then you’ll have access to at least one international healthcare facility.
 Even though they cost more, these upscale hospitals have English-speaking medical staff and doctors, along with expat psychologists and psychiatrists.
 Plus, they often have an around-the-clock hotline, making it easy to find out what kind of help you might need and make an appointment in advance.

-Since the costs tend to be the highest among Chinese healthcare, it’s a good idea to check whether your private health insurance policy covers mental healthcare.
+Since the costs tend to be high in Chinese healthcare, it’s a good idea to check whether your private health insurance policy covers mental healthcare.
 Pre-existing conditions typically aren’t included as well, so it’s advisable to compare insurers if you’re looking to upgrade your policy to get more coverage.

-Most international schools and universities in China have a counselor who is there to assist students with school-related problems, mental health issues, and more.
-As a first step, these counselors can also guide them towards more comprehensive medical help.
-While these services tend to be free and confidential for students, it’s always a good idea to make sure that’s the case.
+Many international schools and universities in China have a counselor who is there to assist students with school-related problems, mental health issues, and more.
+As a first step, these counselors can also guide them toward more comprehensive medical help.

 There are many foreign mental health therapists in China.
-One of the easiest ways to find a reputable one is to look for professional associations.
+The easy way to find a reputable one is to look for professional associations.
 For example, many certified therapists who provide mental health services in Shanghai are part of the Shanghai International Mental Health Association (SIMHA).

-If you’re looking for mental health support for you or your loved ones, you’re going to want to make sure you’re getting the best treatment possible.
+If you’re looking for mental health support for you or your loved ones, you’ll want to be in good hands.
 However, mental healthcare can be costly, so you also want to ensure you can afford it.
-We compare health insurance in China to ensure you’re getting the best plan for your unique requirements and budget.
+We compare health insurance in China to ensure you’re getting a plan for your requirements and budget.